work-atrvoid/project-mlp/README.md

 ![Leanrning Outcomes](assets/leanrning-outcomes.png)

-Throughout this project, I have developed a deeper understanding of the following:

 - The application of various machine learning algorithms and their suitability for different types of problems.
 - Data preprocessing techniques and their impact on model performance, such as one-hot encoding, label encoding, train-test splitting, normalizing with different methods (e.g., standardization or min-max scaling), and more.
 - The importance of data visualization in understanding model outputs and improving insights.